SidingsMedia/icmp_exporter/README.md

 --help output for more options.
 You must provide a configuration file using the `--collector.config.file` option to start the exporter.

-### Configuration

-Configuration of ping targets is done using a simple `yaml` file.
-No configuration option is required (although the exporter won't be very useful if you don't declare any targets).

 To allow the exporter to create raw ICMP sockets, you must set the required capability on the exporter binary as below.
 Alternatively, you may run the exporter as root (NOT RECOMMENDED).